faceboo Glass and Daylight | Saint-Gobain Glass India

 Most people spend much of their day either at work, at home or in an educational establishment.
 The quality of the light in their surroundings has considerable implications on their safety, health, state of mind and even their efficiency.

-Avoid direct sunlight in work areas to minimize the problems associated with glare
+• Avoid direct sunlight in work areas to minimize glare

-Distribute light evenly, avoiding strong areas of contrasts in the field of vision, which can result in problems associated with glare
+• Distribute light evenly, avoiding strong contrast areas in the field of vision